-She looks gorgeous as always, and once again wears a beautiful pink dress.
+She looks great as always, and once again wears a beautiful pink dress.
 It seems like the same one she wore at her Valentine’s Day concert.
 She did wear another dress, but the footage is quite grainy.
 Unfortunately, I am not able to tell much as the fan who recorded it was quite far from the stage.

 May will be a busy month for Vanessa-Mae!
 She has concerts planned in Macedonia, Israel and Poland all before month’s end.
 As a result, you can expect to be seeing more footage from these appearances.